mondbr/pands-weekly-tasks/README.md

     Modify the program to deal with account numbers of any length (yes that is a vague requirement, comment your assumptions)

-This was an extra task to modify the program I write in topic 03.
-It allowed me to approach to the problem differently.
+This was an extra task to modify the program I wrote in topic 03.
+It allowed me to approach the problem differently.
-My assumpions were that the number entered should have at least 4 digits, so the program can replace any number of digits with 'x', but leaving last 4 digits visible.
-I used a very popular nowadays tool to help me with it - AI - [Chat GPT](https://chat.openai.com/).
-With that powerful support I learned how I can replace specific number of digits with an 'x' while user can enter a number of any lenght (when requirements are met).
+My assumptions were that the account number entered should have at least 4 digits so the program can replace any number of digits with 'x', while leaving the last 4 digits visible.
+I used a very popular tool nowadays to help me with it - AI - [Chat GPT](https://chat.openai.com/).
+With that powerful support, I learned how to replace a specific number of digits with an 'x' while the user can enter a number of any length (when requirements are met).

 The program is called: